U.S. airlines caution on winter challenges as COVID-19 cases rise

 The United States on Wednesday reported new COVID-19 infections reached an all-time daily high for a second day in a row and the number of people hospitalized also surged to the highest ever during the pandemic.

-“With the U.S. hitting a grim milestone of 10 million positive cases and outbreaks in Europe and other parts of the world, all signs point to a challenging winter ahead,” Delta Chief Executive Ed Bastian said in a memo to employees on Thursday.
+“With the U.S. hitting a grim milestone of 10 million positive cases and outbreaks in Europe and other parts of the world, all signs point to a challenging winter ahead,” Delta Chief Executive Ed Bastian said in a memo.

+The U.S. Transportation Department said the country’s airlines carried 65% fewer passengers in September versus the same month last year, the smallest decrease since March.
+Airlines say travel demand in November remains down 65%.

+Airlines are making a renewed push for $25 billion in assistance after a $25 billion program of mostly cash grants for payroll approved by Congress in March expired on Sept.
+30.

+“We have an operating plan next year that we believe we really should get all the aircraft up by the middle of the year,” American Airlines CFO Derek Kerr said on Thursday, adding he expects the airline to stop burning cash some time in 2021.

+“Now if we don’t, what we’ll do is not bring the planes up and we won’t bring back the furloughs,” he told an industry conference.

-Earlier, low-cost carrier Southwest said an improvement in revenues in the past few months was losing steam in recent weeks, prompting caution about December trends.
+Low-cost carrier Southwest said an improvement in revenues had been losing steam in recent weeks, prompting caution about December trends.

 The COVID-19 pandemic brought travel to a near halt earlier in the year, forcing airlines to scale back operations and seek government aid.